 Guard Your Time

-Ask yourself the obvious questions:
+Ask yourself these questions:

 Block off dedicated slots for certain types of work (then guard them with your life).

 Pro-actively book time with your team for work that you need to do together.

-- Identify things you have to do well, give yourself time to prepare (weekly demo’s to the CEO, client meetings, etc.)
+Identify things you have to do well, give yourself time to prepare (weekly demo’s to the CEO, client meetings, etc.)